StreamlabsSupport/Streamlabs-Chatbot/README.md

 - To enable this feature go into the `Songrequest` tab in the bot then press the :gear: in the top right corner and change `mode` from `$id` to either of the two other options

-## Songrequests not responding in chat/ Songrequest stuck on track
+## Songrequests not responding in chat/Songrequest stuck on track
 Songrequests not responding could be a few possible reasons, please check the following reasons first.
 1. Songrequests are disabled in the songrequest tab (top left corner)
 2. Songrequests have a cost that's higher than the users current currencyamount